SMS Traffic Fraud - SMS Pumping

 Some strategies to consider

 To prevent sending more than one message per X seconds to the same user, device, IP or mobile number, implement rate limits.
-A CDN like Cloudflare can be used for this, or you can use modules like Nginx and Apache in your web server for basic rate limiting.
+You can implement rate limiting using different web servers such as Nginx and Apache, or you can utilize a Content Delivery Network (CDN) like Cloudflare.
+These solutions offer basic rate limiting functionalities to help you control and limit the amount of traffic to your website or web application.
 While rate limits may not completely prevent fraud, they can significantly reduce the potential damage an attacker can cause and may even deter them from targeting your app if they feel it is not worth the effort.

 Detect Bots and Captcha